 - 105g (1 cup minus 2 tbsp.) strong bread flour

 - 1 tsp vanilla extract

-- 90g good quality white cooking chocolate chips or a bar chopped into chunks
+- 90g (3 oz.) good quality white cooking chocolate chips or a bar chopped into chunks

-- 90g good quality milk cooking chocolate chips or a bar chopped into chunks
+- 90g (3 oz.) good quality milk cooking chocolate chips or a bar chopped into chunks

-- 80g good quality dark cooking chocolate chips or a bar chopped into chunks
+- 80g (3 oz.) good quality dark cooking chocolate chips or a bar chopped into chunks

 1. In a standing mixer with a paddle attachment, or with a handheld mixer, cream the butter and sugars until light and fluffy.
 Add the egg and the vanilla extract and beat it in well.

 2. Mix the flour with the baking powder, bicarbonate of soda and the salt.
 Add to the butter mix, beating on slow speed until combined.
-Add all the chocolate chips and mix in until well distributed – doing it by hand will work well.
+Add all the chocolate chips and mix in until well distributed.

-3. Shape the dough into balls about the size of a golf ball, 50g each if you wish to be precise (I was).
+3. Shape the dough into balls about the size of a golf ball, about 50g each.
 Place them on a tray, cover with cling film and refrigerate.
-They will need to chill for at least 24 hours (yes, that long a wait for a cookie…) and up to 72 hours.
+They will need to chill for at least 24 hours and up to 72 hours.
 After a couple of hours of chilling they can be taken off the tray and transferred into a bag for storage.

 4. When ready to bake, preheat the oven to 180C/350F/gas 4.
 Place 5 or 6 cookie balls on a baking tray lined with parchment making sure they are spaced very well apart.